LleeMcD/Pewlett-Hackard-Analysis/README.md

   - Assistant Engineer 1,761
   - Manager 2

+-  There are currently 1,549 employees who are eligible for participating in a mentorship program.
+These individuals will train new employees to fill the soon to be vacant positions.
+  - Senior Engineer 419
+  - Senior Staff 286
+  - Engineer 289
+  - Staff 438
+  - Technique Leader 77
+  - Assistant Engineer 43
+  - Manager 0

+## Summary
 The majority of soon to be vacated positions are filled by highly skilled and experienced individuals.
+It could be challenging to find qualified candidates to replace them.
+Because of this, Pewlett-Hackard created a mentorship program.
+Qualifying criteria for the mentorship program were:
+- Current employee
+- Birth year 1965.
+The expectation is that the mentors are more knowledgeable and experienced so they will be qualified to train new employees to fill the open positions as people retire.
+With over 90 thousand people retiring, this does not seem like enough mentors to train new people.
+Expanding the mentorship program to include people born between